coverclock/com-diag-rustler/README.md

 ## Remarks

+I think my main issue with Rust was how under-documented it is.
+And because it’s new-ish and a moving target, much of what is documented is subtly wrong.
+This made the learning experience especially painful and often a matter of laborious reverse engineering or trial and error.
+And unlike Go, I didn’t find using Rust intuitive; for me, it was difficult to predict its syntax and semantics.
+But there is much to admire about Rust.

-I do kinda like Rust's memory management model.
+I especially like Rust's memory management model.
 Instead of garbage collecting in the background like Go (and Java (and Python (and ...))), it uses a limited form of reference counting, and restricts how you can use references (effectively pointers) so that it can manage the lifetime of variables mostly through scope.
-It's actually pretty clever.
+It's pretty clever.

 ## Repositories